gardener/gardener/docs/extensions/controlplane-webhooks.md

 You can install 3 different kinds of controlplane webhooks:

 * `Shoot`, or `controlplane` webhooks apply changes needed by the Shoot cloud provider, for example the `--cloud-provider` command line flag of `kube-apiserver` and `kube-controller-manager`.
 Such webhooks should only operate on Shoot namespaces labeled with `shoot.gardener.cloud/provider=<provider>`.
-* `Seed`, or `controlplaneexposure` webhooks apply changes needed by the Seed cloud provider, for example annotations on the `kube-apiserver` service to ensure cloud-specific load balancers are correctly provisioned for a service of type `LoadBalancer`.
+* `Seed`, or `seedprovider` webhooks apply changes needed by the Seed cloud provider, for example adapting the storage class and capacity on `Etcd` objects.
 Such webhooks should only operate on Shoot namespaces labeled with `seed.gardener.cloud/provider=<provider>`.

 The labels `shoot.gardener.cloud/provider` and `seed.gardener.cloud/provider` are added by Gardener when it creates the Shoot namespace.